A short Q&A

 The installation consists of a microphone connected to a noise gate,

 amplifier and speakers in a highly reverberant room.
-The system is arranged
+The system is

-The feedback notes resonate through the space accentuated by the long
+off the signal.
+The feedback notes resonate through the space

 reverberation time of the room.
 As the sound falls below the threshold